Ace Magashule: Return to the Free State: 2004–2009

-Magashule was elected Chairperson of the ANC's Northern Free State region in 1991, after the ANC was unbanned, and became Deputy Chairperson of the newly created Free State provincial branch in 1994.
-He was elected chairperson of the branch in 1998, and ultimately became the ANC's longest-serving provincial chairperson.
+Premier of the Free State: 2009–2018

+On 6 May 2009, pursuant to that year's general election, Magashule was indirectly elected to succeed Marshoff as Premier of the Free State.
+As Premier, he initiated Operation Hlasela, a campaign to fight poverty in the Free State, and established a bursary fund for tertiary students in the Premier's office.

+Also while Premier, Magashule retained his party position as ANC Provincial Chairperson, and he ultimately became the ANC's longest-serving Provincial Chairperson.
 During his leadership of the branch, the results of its elective conference were successfully challenged twice in court, once in 2012 and once in 2017, and he has been accused of rigging votes.
-As provincial chairperson, he was part of what is known as the "Premier League," an unofficial lobbying group within the ANC which was influential during the presidency of Jacob Zuma, to whom it was aligned, and which consisted of Magashule, Supra Mahumapelo of the North West, and DD Mabuza of Mpumalanga.
+During his chairmanship, he was part of what was known as the "Premier League," an unofficial lobbying group within the ANC which was influential during the presidency of Jacob Zuma, to whom it was aligned, and which consisted of Magashule, Supra Mahumapelo of the North West, and DD Mabuza of Mpumalanga.

-Magashule was directly elected to the party's National Executive Committee in 2007, after having served as an ex officio member of the committee for a decade in his capacity as a provincial chairperson.
-In December 2017, during the party's 54th National Conference, he was elected Secretary General, pursuant to a recount – his opponents had disputed the result and demanded that 68 "missing" ballots be accounted for.
+In December 2017, during the ANC's 54th National Conference, he was elected to the full-time party position of ANC Secretary General, pursuant to a recount – his opponents had disputed the result and demanded that 68 "missing" ballots be accounted for.
 He had run on the slate of the losing presidential candidate, Nkosazana Dlamini-Zuma, and was backed by the Premier League.